-Although drug-induced skin pigmentation appears to be rather benign it can become cosmetically disfiguring.
-In many cases once the offending drug has been stopped, fading of the lesions occurs.
-However, in some cases the pigmentation may last a long time or become permanent.
+Drug-induced skin pigmentation can become cosmetically disfiguring.
+In many cases, once the offending drug has been stopped, fading of the lesions occurs.
+However, the pigmentation may last a long time or become permanent.
 Because many drugs that induce skin pigmentation also cause photosensitivity reactions, sun protection is usually recommended.

-More recently, laser treatment has been successful in treating amiodarone induced skin pigmentation.
+Laser treatment has been successful in treating amiodarone-induced skin pigmentation.

 See the DermNet NZ bookstore.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.